There is no secret to being able to effectively manage your own mental health and wellbeing, let alone that of your school staff.

 Starting with some of the advice in this article, investing in implementing professional workplace support, educating your staff and pointing them in the right directions, and installing procedures for support will go a long way to improving wellbeing.

-By listening to the needs of your staff and creating a robust framework for their thoughts and feelings to be consistently heard, you’ll be given the tools to make real change for your school, increasing staff health and resulting in greater productivity and fewer absences.
+By listening to the needs of your staff and creating a robust framework for their thoughts and feelings to be consistently heard, you’ll be given the tools to make real change for your school.
+This can help to increase staff health, resulting in greater productivity and fewer absences.

 It can also help to fully understand the challenges that are facing your school and its staff, as tackling these will show a desire to improve working conditions, minimising workplace stress.